 The body lift improves the appearance of the abdomen and buttocks.
 The surgery involves removing excess skin and fatty tissue and tightening the muscles of the abdominal wall.
 This is often required following massive weight loss.

-The procedures involves a surgical incision being made around the entire torso (like a ring) and removing excess skin the entire way around.
+The procedures involve a surgical incision that is made around the entire torso (like a ring) and removing excess skin the entire way around.
 This tightens the abdominal wall and also lifts skin on the back and buttocks.

-In most cases your surgeon will require that you be relatively close to your ideal body weight.
+In most cases, your surgeon will require that you be relatively close to your ideal body weight.
 However, this is not an absolute requirement.
-Dr Patrick Briggs is a Perth-based surgeon experienced and has operated on patients at a number of different weights.
+Dr Patrick Briggs is a Perth-based surgeon experienced and has operated on patients at many different weights.
 If you’re considering a body lift, contact us today for a consultation.

 The amount of time a Torsoplasty takes depends on the amount of skin and fat Dr Briggs is required to remove, however on average you can expect to be in surgery for 5 hours.
 The technique used differs from patient to patient, depending on their anatomy.
 However, in most instances the surgeon will begin with the stomach removing excess skin and tightening the abdominal wall if necessary, they will then remove excess skin from the back, which in turn will tighten any loose skin over the buttocks.

-In cases that require the removal of fat, liposuction is performed prior to removing excess skin.
+In cases that require the removal of fat, liposuction is performed before removing excess skin.
 Any essential repairs to the abdominal wall (such as hernia repair) usually can be made at the time of the body lift.

 Excess skin removal is a major surgery that requires significant recovery time.
 Most patients remain in the hospital for one to three nights.
 Pain and discomfort are initially managed with intravenous or intramuscular medications, and later with oral pain medication.
 Drainage tubes are inserted.
 A medical compression garment is to be worn at all times – except while bathing – until your surgeon tells you it is no longer needed.
 Dressings are generally removed 5-7 days after surgery, and showering is allowed at that time, however major activities must be avoided for a few weeks.

 To ensure a successful outcome of your skin removal surgery, you are required to follow your surgeon’s instructions very carefully.
 Do not place any pressure on the treated area.
 Approximately 75% of the swelling dissipates at six weeks and 90% at three months.
-It is important that the incisions are not subjected to excessive force, swelling, abrasion, or motion during healing.
+The incisions mustn’t be subjected to excessive force, swelling, abrasion, or motion during healing.

-Every surgical procedure involves risk and it is important that you understand these before proceeding with surgery.
-In addition, every procedure has limitations.
+Every surgical procedure involves risk and you must understand these before proceeding with surgery.
+Also, every procedure has limitations.
 An individual’s personal choice to undergo a surgical procedure is normally based on the risk versus potential benefit.